-Turkey hosts the largest number of refugees worldwide, as the number of people forcibly displaced across the world due to conflict, violence and persecution hit record levels.
+Turkey hosts the largest number of refugees worldwide, as the number of people forcibly displaced across the world due to conflict, violence, and persecution hits a record high.
 Currently, 3.6 million registered Syrian refugees live in the country.
-Among them, there is Ismail.
-He is a 23 year old from Aleppo.
-Ismail just graduated with a degree in electrical engineering and recently became the Director of the Turkish Program at Paper Airplanes.
+Among them is Ismail.
+He is a 23-year-old from Aleppo.
+Ismail recently graduated with a bachelor’s degree in electrical engineering and became the director of the Turkish program at Paper Airplanes (PA).

-He first found out about the organization when he was preparing college applications in 2016.
-Ismail joined the organization as a beginner student in the English program.
+He first found out about PA when he was preparing college applications in 2016.
+Ismail enrolled in the English program as a beginner student.
 This week, I had the pleasure to interview him in English and ask him about his journey to Turkey.
-He told me:

-Living in Turkey is hard and many in the Syrians community are unhappy about their life in the country, because of the growth of anti-refugee sentiment in the country.
-The lack of socio-economic inclusion is a big factor as well: nearly two million refugees live below the poverty line in Turkey.
+Living in Turkey is hard and many in the Syrian community are unhappy about their life in the country because of growing anti-refugee sentiment.
+The lack of socio-economic inclusion is a big factor as well.
+Nearly two million refugees live below the poverty line in Turkey.
 For Ismail, one of the biggest obstacles refugees encounter is the language barrier.

-Knowing the language of the country of destination is a fundamental asset for refugees.
-Without it, it becomes impossible to get access to the labor market, education or even health services.
-Even being fluent in Turkish, as Ismail is, it is hard to find job opportunities.
-The unemployment levels in the country motivated Ismail to continue in his studies.
+Knowing the language of the host country is a fundamental asset for refugees.
+Without it, it becomes impossible to get access to employment, education, or even health services.
+Even for those who are fluent in Turkish, as Ismail is, it is hard to find job opportunities.
+The unemployment rate in the country motivated Ismail to continue in his studies.

-He is now applying to pursue his master degree in electrical engineering, with the help of Paper Airplanes.
-He explained: “PA has an advising organ that helps you find scholarship and higher education opportunities.
+He is now pursuing a master’s degree in electrical engineering with the help of PA.
+He explained, “PA has an advising [program] that helps you find scholarship and higher education opportunities.
 They advised on what to prepare for.”

-After graduating from the English Program, he became an English Program Student Coordinator and was later offered a job as Turkish Program Manager Director.
+After graduating from the English program, he became a student coordinator for the English program and was later offered a job as the managing director of the Turkish program.

+The Turkish program mainly targets Syrian and other foreign students who are based in Turkey; they are usually between 20 and 35 years old.
+Classes are offered in two levels: beginner and intermediate.
+Teachers are native Turkish-speakers and mainly focus on speaking skills.
+He told me about the struggles and satisfactions of his job as managing director.
 “When I first got hired we didn’t have enough tutors to meet the demands of applicants.
 Ever since, we’ve been working on tutors recruitment.
-In the first semester we were able to make only 5 pairs, in the second semester it was 15 pairs, in the third semester it was 21 pairs.
+In the first semester we were able to make only five pairs.
+In the second semester it was 15 pairs; in the third semester it was 21 pairs.
 We could finally meet almost all of our student needs!
-The majority of them [are] so happy to have this opportunity online and for free.
-And more importantly to speak with a native speaker.”
+The majority of them [are] so happy to have this opportunity online and for free, and more importantly to speak with a native speaker.”

 About the author: Giada Santana

-I am an Italian–Dominican student majoring in Philosophy, International Studies and Economics.
-However, I spent my final year abroad focusing on International Development at the University of Sussex.
-Here at Paper Airplanes I collect interviews, write for the blog and help with social media posts.
-When I'm not doing that, I love practising yoga, reading and creating playlists on Spotify.
+I am an Italian–Dominican student majoring in philosophy, international studies, and economics.
+However, I spent my final year abroad focusing on international development at the University of Sussex.
+Here at Paper Airplanes, I conduct interviews, write for the blog and help with social media posts.
+When I'm not volunteering with Paper Airplanes, I love practicing yoga, reading and creating playlists on Spotify.